stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-The `DESTROY` case does not require the actual intersection results, the ray intersection test is overkill in this case since we only need to know whether the ray is _behind_ the plane.
+Since the `DESTROY` case does not require the actual intersection results the existing ray intersection test is overkill, we only need to know whether the ray is _behind_ the plane.

 The _half space_ defines the _sides_ of a plane with respect to the normal, where the `POSITIVE` half-space is in _front_ of the plane: